 The Company may have loans in its portfolio that contain payment-in-kind ("PIK") provisions.
 PIK represents interest that is accrued and recorded as interest income at the contractual rates, increases the loan principal on the respective capitalization dates, and is generally due at maturity.
 Such income is included in interest income in the Consolidated Statements of Operations.
-As of March 31, 2018 and December 31, 2017, the fair value of the loan in the portfolio with PIK provisions was \$13,248 and \$15,451, respectively, which represents approximately 0.7% and 0.8% of total investments at fair value, respectively.
-For the three month periods ended March 31, 2018 and 2017, the Company earned \$213 and \$0 in PIK income, respectively.
+As of June 30, 2018 and December 31, 2017, the fair value of the loan in the portfolio with PIK provisions was \$13,393 and \$15,451, respectively, which represents approximately 0.7% and 0.8% of total investments at fair value, respectively.
+For the three month and six month periods ended June 30, 2018, the Company earned \$216 and \$429 in PIK income, respectively.
+For the three month and six month periods ended June 30, 2017, there was no PIK interest accrued.